avspyros/rpgdocs/src/content/docs/Reference/missile.md

 | Dart            | 1d4 | < 10' < 20' < 60'   | 1         |
 | Spear           | 1d6 | < 50' < 150' < 400' | 1         |
 | Other           | 1d6 | < 10' < 20' < 30'   |           |

+- Arrows and crossbow bolts cost 5 cp each, sling bullets cost 2 cp each.
+- Targets at Medium range are –2 to hit, –4 to hit at Long range.
+- Light crossbows can only be fired every other round and ignore 2 AC points, heavy crossbows fire every third round and ignore 4 AC points.
+- Each missile weapon can be fired once per round with the exception of the crossbows noted above.
+- Slings fired with stones instead of bullets have half the listed range.